leeyoshinari/performance_monitor/README.md

    (3) Click MonitorList tab to see the monitoring page.
 Select server and enter the port, then click the startMonitor button to start monitoring the port on the selected server; click the stopMonitor button to stop monitoring the port on the selected server.<br>
    ![startMonitor](https://github.com/leeyoshinari/performance_monitor/blob/master/server/static/monitor.jpg)

    (4) Click Visualize tab to see the visualization page.
-Select server, type, disk, startTime and endTime, then click the Visualize button to viaualize the monitoring data.<br>
+Select server, type, disk, startTime and endTime, then click the Visualize button to visualize the monitoring data.<br>
    ![Visualize](https://github.com/leeyoshinari/performance_monitor/blob/master/server/static/visual.jpg)

 ## Package